 Locals love Toronto because it's a large city with an emphasis on infrastructure security and safety.
-It does have its fair share of homeless people but you are generally safe when walking through the city.

 You'll find cool neighborhoods where you can take a bike ride in the downtown area and be perfectly safe.
 Kensington Market is in one of the hippest neighborhoods where public safety is a priority.
 The west side of Toronto sees people walking and checking out the sights and the crime rate is practically non-existent.

 Being listed as one of the top 10 safest cities in the world, it's also an expensive city.
 The real danger is breaking your budget when you visit.
-But it does rank high in digital security and personal security.

 Before you land in Toronto to start your vacation, read Where to Stay in Toronto: The Ultimate Guide as well as How to Get Around Toronto, even though the public transportation system is one of the easiest to learn in North America.